Designing for disability: dos and don’ts

 Accessibility myths are, well, myths

-(Tip: check out our web accessibility examples blog post for examples of sites that are both accessible and aesthetically pleasing).
+(Check out some web accessibility examples of sites that are accessible and aesthetically pleasing).

 Why are subtitles still missing?